braze-inc/braze-docs/_docs/_user_guide/engagement_tools/templates_and_media/media_library.md

 The media library acts as your dashboard's centralized location for assets, as all images are uploaded directly to it.
 This lets you re-use images across different messages.

 ![Two common ways of accessing the media library depending on the message composer.
-One shows the email Drag and Drop Editor with the title "Images and GIFs" and a button to "Add from Media Library".
+One shows the email Drag-and-Drop Editor with the title "Images and GIFs" and a button to "Add from Media Library".
 The other shows the standard editors, such as push and in-app messages, with the title "Media" and a button to "Add Image".][1.5]{: style="border:none"}

 ## Generate an image using AI {#generate-ai}